MonashNovaRover/nova/src/ros/rover/.github/pull_request_template.md

 - [ ] Included unit tests (if necessary)
 - [ ] Merged/rebased testing into this branch
 - [ ] Moved task on trello to "code reveiw"
-- [ ] Approved this PR yourself (When completed with changes and testing)

 Remove an option if irrelevant to your changes